Pixoll/pocopi-frontend/config/README.md

 # PoCoPI Configuration Documentation

-This document explains how to configure the PoCoPI (Proof of Concept of Psycho-Informatics) application using the [config.yaml](./config.yaml) file.
-The configuration defines the experiment structure, including forms, groups, protocols, phases, and questions.
+This document explains how to configure the PoCoPI (Proof of Concept of Psycho-Informatics) application using the various configuration files.
+The configuration files define the experiment structure, including forms, groups, protocols, phases, and questions.

 ## Table of Contents